Domingo Faustino Sarmiento Railway: Advances

-In 1953 the first Grade crossing signals was installed in the Boyacá street level crossing of Flores district, having been the first in Argentina.
+In 1953 the first electronic warning devices were installed on the Boyacá street level crossing of Flores district, having been the first in Argentina.
 In 1955 the works to improve the Once de Septiembre station began.
 One year later a new railway signalling system was installed on the Once-Moreno branch.

 On 30 June 1956, the first coaches by Toshiba made their debut on the rail.
 The works on Once took a long time, having finished in 1972.
 Three years later the Floresta station (the first terminus of the railway) was also remodeled.

 During the 80s the Government of Argentina reorganized the railway system of Greater Buenos Aires railway system, creating the "Línea Metropolitana", formed by the respective suburban rail lines.
-This lasted only 5 years, having been dissolved before the end of the decade.
+This lasted only five years, having been dissolved before the end of the decade.

 Sarmiento tunneling

 The performance of the Sarmiento line was to be greatly improved by drilling a new tunnel.
 Under plans announced in 2006, a 33 km tunnel would be bored between Moreno and Caballito in order to replace the surface alignment of the Sarmiento commuter route.
 According to the Minister of the Interior and Transport, the first stage was to cost 11·5bn pesos, removing many level crossings which would "avoid many accidents and much loss of life".
-The new underground alignment would increase the service frequency to every 3 minutes, increasing capacity from 100 million to 280 million passenger-journeys a year.
-The tunnel segment would have 13 underground stations.
-Drilling took place for a few months in 2012, was suspended, resumed in 2016, and suspended again in July 2019 due to lack of funds; as of January 2020 the government is studying its options regarding contract cancellation.
-During the construction, service on the surface line will continue.
+The new underground alignment would increase the service frequency to every three minutes, increasing capacity from 100 million to 280 million passenger-journeys a year.
+The tunnel segment was to have 13 underground stations.
+Drilling took place for a few months in 2012, was suspended, resumed in 2016, had at Villa Lugo on 25 February 2019 the hole-through and was suspended again few months later in July due to lack of funds.
+As of January 2020 the government was studying its options regarding contract cancellation.
+During the construction, service on the surface line was continuing.
+On 18 August 2025 the government announced the final stoppage of the whole project and the closing of the already done tunnel with a length of about 7 kilometres.